Chris Whitty visits Shropshire for discussions on rural health challenges

 The visit included meetings with council leaders, health and care partners, the local town council and community representatives, reflecting a collaborative approach to tackling rural health inequalities.

 Rachel Robinson.
-Shropshire Council’s Executive Director of Public Health, Shropshire, said: “It was a great opportunity to share with Sir Chris first-hand how Shropshire is delivering public health interventions across the county, with a strong focus on our communities and partnership working, drawing on the strengths but also seeking to reduce some of the challenges in our rural county.”
+Shropshire Council’s executive director of public health, said: “It was a great opportunity to share with Sir Chris first-hand how Shropshire is delivering public health interventions across the county, with a strong focus on our communities and partnership working, drawing on the strengths but also seeking to reduce some of the challenges in our rural county.”

 “The visit was a valuable opportunity to highlight the innovative partnerships we are building locally, from Family and Community Hubs to our developing neighbourhood work, and to emphasise the importance of national recognition and support for rural health needs.”